 Is it easier to get a mortgage with your own bank?

-In fact, getting a mortgage from your current bank will require as much time and documentation as getting one from another lender.
-And your current bank won't necessarily offer you the best interest rate.
-Of course, there's nothing necessarily wrong with getting a mortgage at your regular bank.
+In fact, getting a mortgage from your current bank or a Mortgage Broker in Lexington SC will require as much time and documentation as getting one from another lender.
+And your current bank or Mortgage Broker in Lexington SC won't necessarily offer you the best interest rate.
+Of course, there's nothing necessarily wrong with getting a mortgage at your regular bank or from a Mortgage Broker in Lexington SC.
 It could turn out that they offer the best conditions for someone with your credit and financial profile depending on the type of mortgage you are looking for.
-But the odds are against it: there's so much variety in the rates and conditions offered by different mortgage lenders that it would take a real stroke of luck for your regular bank to become the one with the best deal for you.
+But the odds are against it: there's so much variety in the rates and conditions offered by different mortgage lenders, including Mortgage Brokers in Lexington SC, that it would take a real stroke of luck for your regular bank or a Mortgage Broker in Lexington SC to become the one with the best deal for you.

 The advice provided by mortgage brokers is regulated by the Financial Conduct Authority (FCA), meaning you have more legal recourse if you suffer a significant loss due to poor advice.
 Sometimes, the lender pays the mortgage broker (since, after all, it's the broker who does business with the lender).
 Talking to a broker can help you better understand what you're hiring for and how to get the most out of your mortgage.
 Specialty mortgage lenders tend to focus exclusively on mortgage lending and often serve a specific type of borrower.
 When buying a mortgage, it's best to start by looking for a variety of lenders: check with large banks, community banks, credit unions, non-bank lenders and mortgage brokers to see what type of terms they offer.